Abarnasuresh/Javascriptgrammer/Evaluation2.md

 abi abarna
 ```
 ## 6.How ‘this’ inside the function and class?
+* In a function, this refers to the global object.
+* It is reuse functions in different execution contexts.
+It means, a function once defined can be invoked for different objects using the this keyword.
+* In a function, in strict mode, this is undefined.
 ### Algorithm
 * Start the program
 * Create a class called classmates